 In March 2017, the Company entered into a 25-year lease for approximately 17 acres of agricultural land in Dundee, Oregon.
-These acres are being developed into vineyards.
 This lease contains an annual payment that remains constant throughout the term of the lease.
-This property is referred to as part of Bernau Estate Vineyard and includes 9 acres of pre-production vineyards.
+This property is referred to as part of Bernau Estate Vineyard and includes 9 acres of preproduction vineyards.